 An annuity trust pays a fixed dollar amount - at least 5% of the fair market value of the donated assets at the time of the gift.
 Any income not paid out is added to the principal.
-If income is insufficient to pay the required amount, the principal is invaded to make up the deficit Your income tax deduction depends upon your age, the age of other beneficiaries (if any), the agreed upon percentage of the trust, and fair market value of the assets donated.
+If income is insufficient to pay the required amount, the principal is invaded to make up the deficit.
+Your income tax deduction depends upon your age, the age of other beneficiaries (if any), the agreed upon percentage of the trust, and fair market value of the assets donated.
 Once again, there is no capital gains tax on this gift of appreciated property.
 The Annuity Trust is a good fit for individuals who need a reliable fixed amount of income.

-Example: Mr. Donald owns appreciated stock from the company for which he was a lifetime employee.
-He donates these securities to establish an annuity trust with a value at the time of the gift of \$267,000, naming himself and his wife as lifetime beneficiaries.
-The trust agreement provides for annual payments to the couple and then to the surviving spouse of \$16,020, or 6%.
-The annual payments are taxable.
-At the death of the surviving spouse, the remainder of the trust's assets go to Forest Lake Presbyterian Church for the purposes designated by Mr. Donald.
+Example: Mr. Donald owns appreciated stock from ments to the couple and then to the surviving spouse the company for which he was a lifetime employee. of \$16,020, or 6%.
+The annual payments are tax-He donates these securities to establish an annuity able.
+At the death of the surviving spouse, the retrust with a value at the time of the gift of \$267,000, mainder of the trust's assets go to Forest Lake naming himself and his wife as lifetime beneficia- Presbyterian Church for the purposes designated ries.
+The trust agreement provides for annual pay- by Mr. Donald.